staying safe and connected now social media rules have changed

 If someone can’t use certain apps, find other ways to stay connected, like family chats, school platforms, games, or hangouts.

-4. When things feel hard
+3. If things feel hard

 The social media rules changing might bring up a range of feelings and concerns.
 Here are some things to keep in mind: